 Fortier recalls, ‘The first conversion was to the C64.
 As I had increased RAM and 25 per cent more CPU speed, I decided to write an Atari emulator.
 [2] Apple, PC and PCjr were in-house, so I was able to work with the programmers.’

-External developers converted the game to other platforms — Amstrad CPC, BBC Micro, FM-7, MSX, NEC PC-88, Sharp MZ-800 and the ZX Spectrum.
+DataSoft contracted out the ports to Amstrad CPC, BBC Micro, FM-7, MSX, NEC PC-88, Sharp MZ-800 and the ZX Spectrum to external developers.

 Fortier: ‘You really couldn't say much about the Spectrum as I just remember it blinking a lot.
 The MSX was fun, but working internationally was challenging at the time so our team couldn't help that much on quality.’

-Bruce Lee was generally well received, with scepticism about yet another celebrity game tie-in put to shame.
+The game was generally well-received, with some scepticism about yet another celebrity game tie-in put to shame.

-Somehow a copy (or at least, a press release) ended up in the hands of Steve Marano, author of the Micro of Monmouth Atari enthusiast's newsletter, as early as April of 1984.
+Somehow a copy ended up in the hands of Steve Marano, author of the Micro of Monmouth Atari enthusiast's newsletter as early as April 1984:

 Of the bigger publications, David P. Stone reviewed the game in the June 1984 issue of Computer Gaming World: